🌍 Free Course – AI Right Now – How Artificial Intelligence Is Changing the World in 2026

 AI in 2026 is not about distant futures or abstract theory.
 It is about systems already shaping decisions, communication, and trust.

-The rest of this course builds on that perspective — helping you navigate the present moment with clarity rather than uncertainty.
+The rest of this course builds on that perspective, helping you navigate the present moment with clarity and confidence.